john-cd/rust_howto/bk/drafts/language/trait_objects.md

 ## Trait Object Restrictions {#skip}

-This is an advanced topic.
+The following is an advanced topic.
 Consult it if the compiler rejects your trait object definitions.

 ### Dyn Compatibility / Object Safety {#dyn-compatibility}